 If you like reading about historical towers, check out my Tower of London experience.

 Therefore, winter is the best time to visit Qutub Minar and to explore the many Delhi tourist spots.
-Winter marks its beginning in the city from October and climate remains pleasant for travelling till February.
+Winter marks its beginning in the city from October and climate remains pleasant for traveling till February.

 How to visit Qutub Minar